 Introduction to PostgreSQL Backup

-If you are using the PostgreSQL database in the production environment for your clients then you need to make sure that your database is always working fine and is available 24 * 7.
-For the availability of the database, you must often keep the backup of your client’s database.
-In case if the database is corrupted or is crashed or lost then you should be able to restore the data in the database.
+If you are using the PostgreSQL database in the production environment for your clients, you need to ensure that your database is always working fine and available 24 * 7.
+For the availability of the database, you must often keep a backup of your client’s database.
+To ensure data restoration in the event of database corruption, crashes, or loss, you must have the ability to restore the data.
 For this reason, PostgreSQL provides us with a facility to keep the backups using three methods –

 Methods of PostgreSQL Backup